stanford-rc/bookstack/README.md

 not start any services.
 This will download the new MariaDB container image, but not start anything.

-Next, run `docker-compose start -d db`.
+Next, run `docker-compose start db`.
 That will start just the MariaDB server.
 Run `docker logs -f bookstack-db` to see logs from DB server start.
-Once you see the message "mariadbd: ready for connection.", it is safe to continue.

-The last part of the upgrade is to run `mariadb-upgrade` within the container.
-To do so, run `docker-compose exec db mariadb-upgrade --password=$(cat /run/bookstack/db-root)`.
-The tool will either finish the upgrade, or will report no upgrade is needed.
-In particular, minor upgrades might not need any table upgrades.
+The MariaDB container will automatically detect that you are using a newer version with an older databasae.
+As soon as the server starts, the container's entrypoint script will run `mariadb-upgrade` for you, restarting the MariaDB server at the end.
+Look for the messages "Finished mariadb-upgrade", "Temporary server stopped", and finally "mariadbd: ready for connections.".

-Finally, run `docker-compose up -d` to bring up the rest of the stack (the Bookstack server)!
+Now you can run `docker-compose up -d` to bring up the rest of the stack (the Bookstack server)!

 ## Bookstack